yueyang0115/docker-cheatsheet/README.md

 ### Example: [Pull an image from Docker Hub](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-from-docker-hub)
 This command pulls the debian:latest image:
 ```
-docker pull debian
+$ docker pull debian
 ```
-Docker images can consist of multiple layers.
+Docker images can consist of multiple layers and layers can be reused by images.
 In the example above, the image consists of two layers.
-Layers can be reused by images.
-For example, the debian:jessie image shares both layers with debian:latest.
+And the debian:jessie image shares both layers with debian:latest.
 Pulling the debian:jessie image therefore only pulls its metadata, but not its layers:
 ```
 $ docker pull debian:jessie

-jessie: Pulling from library/debian
-fdd5d7827f33: Already exists
-a3ed95caeb02: Already exists
-Digest: ...
-Status: Downloaded newer image for debian:jessie
 ```
+You will find ```jessie: Pulling from library/debian; fdd5d7827f33: Already exists; a3ed95caeb02: Already exists ```in stdout.
-To see which images are present locally, use the ```docker images``` command.
+Use the ```docker images``` to see which images are present locally.
 In the example above, debian:jessie and debian:latest have the **same image ID** because they are actually the same image tagged with different names.

 ### Example: [Push a new image to a registry](https://docs.docker.com/engine/reference/commandline/push/#push-a-new-image-to-a-registry)
 First save the new image by finding the container ID (using docker container ls) and then committing it to a new image name.